rkanavath/OpenJUMP/trunk/openjump/etc/readme.txt

 - For Linux/Unix, launch OpenJUMP-unix.sh
 - For Mac, launch OpenJUMP-mac.sh

+further notes
+. can be found on our wiki: www.openjump.org
+. to Unix/Linux users:
+  a) use chmod +x to make the *.sh script executable
+  b) change carriage returns (line-end-markers) from DOS to UNIX
+  c) users of looks extension: should place all the jar files from looks-extension directly into /lib/ext instead of a subdirectory

 Startup options
 -----------------
 Several startup options are available, either for the Java Virtual Machine, or for the